wallberg/blog/_drafts/review-evolution-20.md

     > My wife might wake up one day to find an atheist sleeping in her bed.
 I could end up staying home while she took my kids to church.
 Would I have to bite my lip, or would I try to enlighten all my friends and family that their beliefs are based on fantasy?
 Would Thanksgiving dinner turn into a brawl over science and religion with my devoutly faithful relatives?
 I might lose lifelong friends over this.

     I can certainly relate to this dilemma.

+[^neodarwinism]:

+    Continuing,

+    > For simplicity, in this book I will normally refer to Neo-Darwinism and the Modern Synthesis as Darwinism.
+Here, the use of Darwinism emphasizes assumptions of randomness.

+    I found the author's practice of "normally", but not always, referring to *Neo-Darwinism* as *Darwinism* to be confusing, because it became difficult to distinguish when he is referring to *random mutation* versus *natural selection*.
+In addition, the term *Neo-Darwinism* itself may not be as strongly tied to randomness as the author suggests.

+    > Neo-Darwinism is generally used to describe any integration of Charles Darwin's theory of evolution by natural selection with Gregor Mendel's theory of genetics.
+It mostly refers to evolutionary theory from either 1895 (for the combinations of Darwin's and August Weismann's theories of evolution) or 1942 ("modern synthesis"), but it can mean any new Darwinian- and Mendelian-based theory, such as the current evolutionary theory.
+The term "Neo-Darwinism" marks the combination of natural selection and genetics, as has been variously modified since it was first proposed. [(Neo-Darwinism)](https://en.wikipedia.org/wiki/Neo-Darwinism)